Pierre-Colin/advent-2020/README.md

 ```bash
 grep '^day03' *.c
 ```
-and `grep` will print the corresponding file.
+and `grep` will print two files:
+* one is `advent.c`, the main translation unit that links to all the other ones and declares the functions for all days;
+* the other one is the C file where the function you're looking for is written.

 In order to keep the code relatively simple, the programs were written assuming my puzzle input format, but there's no guarantee yours will be the same.
-To make these changes easy to apply, preprocessor constants were defined.
-If for example your puzzle input for day 3 is not 31 characters, you may change the macro `PATTERN_WIDTH`.
+To make these changes easy to apply, preprocessor constants were defined, and most tweaking should be as simple as changing those constants and some integer types.
+If for example your puzzle input for day 3 is not 31 characters wide, you may change the macro `PATTERN_WIDTH`.
 Then, keep an eye on data types to make sure your puzzle input can be sensically stored (for day 3, lines are stored in 32-bit integers).

 License
 -------